Tech, energy stocks lead major indexes lower in US trading

 Every major index is coming off of weekly gains last week, and the S&P 500 set a record high on Friday.

-Technology and industrial companies were among the biggest weights on the broader market.
-Micron Technology fell 1.4% and General Electric fell 1.2%.
+Technology companies were among the biggest weights on the broader market.
+Micron Technology fell 1.6%.

 Airbnb, DoorDash and Walt Disney are all set to release their latest financial results on Thursday.